XinTongBUPT/plz/README.md

 Plugins
 -------

-Plugins are just code that can be loaded into your build rules to define new tasks or settings.
+Plugins are code that can be loaded into your build rules to define new tasks or settings.
 Usually they add support for a specific language or tool.
 For example, to load support for mocha (a javascript test system):

 ```coffeescript
 load "mocha"